What is a “Trustee”?

 3. And the Trustee, the individual named to make sure that the assets end up with the beneficiary.

-For example, John has an estate plan which includes a trust.
+John has an estate plan which includes a trust.
 In his trust he has specified that his house should be given to his daughter, Anna, upon his death.
 In order to make sure this happens, John has to name someone to take over after his death and make sure that the house is given to Anna, so he appoints a Trustee.
 John names his best friend, George as the Trustee of his Trust to take over after he has passed away.

 When John passes away, George will be in charge.
 He will transfer the house to Anna’s name, thereby fulfilling John’s wishes.